 LinkedIn is an indispensable platform that every entrepreneur can leverage to build their start-up the way they want.
 You can get many things done through Linkedin, faster without compromising on quality.
 So it makes sense to make Linkedin part of your plan.

 There are at least 50 million pages on LinkedIn and the number is growing.
 If you have a corporate website, you should know that 46% of corporate website visits come from Linkedin.

 91% of CEOs make LinkedIn their first choice for the latest professional news.
-LinkedIn is also a goldmine when it comes to reaching key decision-makers since 63 million users are in decision-making positions.
-So how do you leverage Linkedin to grow your business?
+It is also a goldmine when it comes to reaching key decision-makers since 63 million users are in decision-making positions.
+So how do you leverage this platform to grow your business?

 Here are 10 strategies to help you make Linkedin a catalyst of growth.

 This probably sounds like a cliche but you need a professional profile that reflects the experiences and skills that you possess.
 This must be presented in What Other’s Want (WOW) framework.
 The WOW framework is where you presented your skills and experiences as solutions to challenges that Linkedin user that you want to target.
 This may sound hard but once you gain clarity on who you are trying to target, it becomes easier.

 You can gain insight into the challenges, that a particular industry is struggling with simply by following the entrepreneurship groups.
 The discussions that take place there are very invaluable.
 Here is where you’ll get insights and ideas about what topics your potential clients are interested in and what services they might need.

 It helps if you follow the top influencers related to your field, entrepreneurship, and marketing.
 The points of view they present, the articles and posts they write are usually based on a time-tested strategy.
 These influencers are actually unofficial mentors, whose advice you can rely on.
 Only people who are highly accomplished are given the title Linkedin Influencers.
 They are like mentors that you can keep on your phone.